Magnus2142/Magnus2142/README.md

 ### Hi there, I'm Magnus  👋

 ##I'm a Computer Engineer Student as well as a developer on my free time
-- 🔭 I’m currently working on ...
-Selfie Sat website to OrbitNTNU, studying computer engineering
+- 🔭 I’m currently working on ... studying for exams
 - 🌱 I’m currently learning ...
-C
+Machine learning
 - 👯 I’m looking to collaborate on ...
 Whatever new projects!
 - 🤔 I’m looking for help with ...
 Sending image from a website form to database/email
 - 💬 Ask me about ...
 Java or anything about Orbit NTNU